Patient Care Technician*

 This program prepares the student for the following certification exams: National Healthcareer Association Certified Patient Care Technician, Certified Phlebotomist and Certified EKG Technician.

-A criminal background check will be done for all enrolled students on the first day of class.
-NOTE: A criminal background report containing negative information may prevent placement for the clinical portion of this program.
+NOTE: A criminal background check will be done for all enrolled students on the first day of class.
+A criminal background report containing negative information may prevent placement for the clinical portion of this program.
+Upon successful completion and credential attainment, you may be eligible for up to three college credits toward an Atlantic Cape degree.

 PCAR-500 (440 Hours)